Computers reading resumes? And making decisions about your career?

 Still, before you go build a cabin in the woods, let’s take a look at the reality of computers reading resumes.
 Who else is involved in the process?
 And how do you impress one?

-For expert insight, we’ll cherry-pick from the latest edition of Ladders’ Founder and CEO Marc Cenedella’s best selling Amazon book: Ladders Resume Guide (3rd edition):
+First, for expert insight, we’ll cherry-pick from the latest edition of Ladders’ Founder and CEO Marc Cenedella’s best selling Amazon book: Ladders Resume Guide (3rd edition):

 Your Resume Has Four Audiences